0v0katai/C.Basic/README.md

 * Access and edit programs directly in SMEM and SD card
 * Robust editor with features from modern IDE — syntax highlighting, indentation, variable/matrix lookup and debugging
 * Extended commands with Casio Basic style syntax
-* Emulate G1M programs in fx-CG calculators
+* Emulate G1M runtime environment in fx-CG calculators

 ## Things to know